What is this medication?

 They need to know if you have any of these conditions:

-an unusual or allergic reaction to mepolizumab, hamster proteins, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to mepolizumab, hamster proteins, other medications, foods, dyes, or preservatives

-This medicine is for injection under the skin.
-It is give by a health care professional in a hospital or clinic setting.
+This medication is injected under the skin.
+It is usually given by your care team in a hospital or clinic setting.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.